r3b00tl00p/MacUnlock/README.md

 ## Language
 The software is developed in English and French.

-Seen that I'm french, English version can have some imperfections.
+Seen that I'm french, English version may have some imperfections.
 You can help me by [sending an issue](https://github.com/r3b00tl00p/MacUnlock/issues).
 Thanks by advance for your help.

 ## Credits
 MacUnlock is based on [BLEUnlock by TS1](https://github.com/ts1/BLEUnlock).